 The Samsung Galaxy Note 7 was one of the best smartphones released in 2016 but following a global recall the phone has been permanently discontinued.
-Over 100 devices exploded or caught fire in the U.S. alone due to a faulty battery component.
-Now that it’s no longer available we’ve round up some great Galaxy Note 7 alternatives for buyers.
+Over 100 devices exploded or caught fire in the U.S. alone due to a faulty battery or component.
+Now that it’s no longer available and they must be returned, we’ve round up some great Galaxy Note 7 alternatives for your consideration.

 On September 2nd just two weeks after the Galaxy Note 7 release date Samsung issued a statement on the matter, and in an unprecedented event recalled over 2.5 million handsets.
 Following the recall newer safe models had the same problem, which led the company to stop all sales and replacements.

 On October 11th Samsung confirmed the phone will no longer be available anywhere around the globe.
 They’ve instructed all owners to power down the device, leave it off, and return it for a full refund.
 It will be hard to replace arguably the best phone of the year, but here are some great Note 7 alternatives worth considering.

 The Galaxy Note 7 had a lot to offer, which makes replacing it rather difficult.
 Features such as a large 5.7-inch Quad-HD display that’s best in the industry, a powerful processor with 4GB of RAM, a great camera, microSD support for storage expansion, the S-Pen stylus, and of course it’s IP68 dust and water resistant.